moquist/datomic-schematode/README.md

 <a title="By Bob Goldstein, UNC Chapel Hill http://bio.unc.edu/people/faculty/goldstein/ (Own work) [CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons" href="http://commons.wikimedia.org/wiki/File%3ACelegansGoldsteinLabUNC.jpg"><img width="64" alt="CelegansGoldsteinLabUNC" src="http://upload.wikimedia.org/wikipedia/commons/6/6a/CelegansGoldsteinLabUNC.jpg"/></a>

     They set a schematode on Norville at lunch, in the new deli.
 It was sighted by laser, and fell through an einrosen-door from across the street into the mauve threads of his tweed jacket as he read the menu.
-It ascended his torso, leaving a microscopic trail of its gastropod-derived polymer network gel among the weave.
+Ascending his torso, it left a microscopic trail of its gastropod-derived polymer network gel among the weave.
 It crouched on his shoulder.

     “Focaccia reubens and hold the horsey,” Norville told Benny, the deli man.